What is wet felting?

 The process is almost done.
 Now all you need to do is rinse and further shock the fabric

-- Make sure that all the soap is rinsed from the wool.
+Make sure that all the soapy water is rinsed from the wool.
 The hot and cold water might need to be changed if too much soap builds up in them.